mzamjadi/BERT4Recom/README.md

 # BERT4Recom
-BERT for sequential recommendation system
+BERT for sequential recommendation system in Tensor Flow.